Walter Model: Rzhev

 The expediency of preparing rearward defence lines, although these went against the express wishes of Hitler, meant that Model's influence was felt even when he was absent from the battlefield.
 At the end of July 1942 the front erupted as a new Soviet offensive tore through the German defence at Rzhev.
 Model was on convalescent leave, having been hit by a chance rifle shot while flying over the front.
 Model returned to Ninth Army on the 10 August and immediately made his presence felt.
 He ordered the creation of scratch battle groups made up of soldiers returning from leave and threw them into the fighting.

 By the close of September, the Soviet offensive was temporarily spent, but Georgy Zhukov, unhappy with the results of the summer and still aware of opportunities around the Rzhev salient, tried again with even more force in November.
 Code named Operation Mars, Soviet forces struck at the Ninth Army from four directions.
 Model's defensive abilities were once again put to the test, and his forces were once again able to contain and then cut off and destroy Soviet spearheads, even though the German losses were again extensive.
 Model emerged from a year of fighting around Rzhev with an enhanced reputation as a "Lion of defence".
 Liddell Hart wrote that he had "the amazing capability to collect a reserve from an almost empty battlefield".

 Ninth Army eventually evacuated the salient in Operation Büffel in March 1943, as part of a general shortening of the line.
-Large-scale anti-partisan sweeps were carried out in the weeks before the operation in which an estimated 3,000 Russians were killed, the great majority of whom were unarmed, as shown by the inventory of the seized weapons: 277 rifles, 41 pistols, 61 machine guns, 17 mortars, 9 antitank rifles and 16 small artillery pieces.
+Large-scale security sweeps and reprisals were carried out in the weeks before the operation in which an estimated 3,000 Russians were killed, the great majority of whom were unarmed, as shown by the inventory of the seized weapons: 277 rifles, 41 pistols, 61 machine guns, 17 mortars, 9 antitank rifles and 16 small artillery pieces.
 The withdrawal was precisely planned and took two weeks, with minimal casualties or disruption in a move of an Army group numbering approximately 300,000 men, 100 tanks and 400 artillery pieces.
 In its wake, Model personally ordered the deportation of all male civilians, wells poisoned, and at least two dozen villages razed in a scorched earth policy to hinder the Red Army's follow up in the area.
 British war correspondent Alexander Werth visited the area soon after the liberation and saw for himself the results of Model's orders.
 The report listed Model at the top of the list of the war criminals responsible for the "deliberate extermination policy" and noted that most of the killings of civilians were carried out by regular Wehrmacht units, not just the Gestapo or the Sicherheitsdienst.